Photography Post-Production (Editing)

 For portrait shoot, it usually includes skin touch-up, such as removal of the usual skin problems that include pimples, freckles, stretch marks, scars and bruises, and rough skin.
 No matter how skilful a makeup artist is, flaws are likely to appear inside the photographs, depending on the angle and lighting, and thus will require editing.
 Of course, having the help from a good hair and makeup artist will always be better than a normal one.
 Besides, it also depends on the budget and skill, the makeup artist may even hide scars on the other parts of the body, which will lessen post-production work.

 Depending on the skill and effort of the photographer and other factors such as the model's skin condition and makeup, it may take a couple of hours to work on each photograph.
 It is not as easy as using phone applications (app) that simply blurs the entire face to make it look "flawless" and often, like a plastic or alien.
+However, if your art sense tells you that phone applications can do 90% of the work, you are highly encouraged not to waste money on hiring any professional photographer.

 To judge the skill of the photographer, open the edited photograph at its full size and look through every part.